Use Grep to Recursively Search for Text for a Given File Extension

 .txt should be replaced with the desired extension.

---include \*.txt – Only search in files with this extension
+--include '*.txt'– Only include files with this extension